 Admission to MFT: Both qualitative and quantitative aspects of applications are reviewed in comparison to the current applicant pool.

-- The program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education of the American Association for Marriage and Family Therapy (AAMFT).
+- The Marriage and Family Therapy Program at Appalachian State University is accredited by the Commission on Accreditation for Marriage and Family Therapy Education of the American Association for Marriage and Family Therapy, and the International Accreditation Commission for Systemic Therapy Education (IACSTE) through the International Family Therapy Association (IFTA) ifta-familytherapy.org.

 - A yearlong, 500-hour internship provides direct client contact under AAMFT-approved supervision prior to graduation.

-- You can complete the program in two years when enrolled full time.
+- Full time enrolled students can complete the program in two years.

 - All graduate programs at Appalachian have small class sizes, providing intimate classroom interaction.